jasonjmcghee/WebMCP/README.md

 - Token generator (for connecting to WebMCP websites)
 - MCP Tool Definer (to simplify building the schema of a tool for use with MCP)
   - You can ask for the javascript (if relevant) in a follow-up message for use with WebMCP

+## Docker

+There is a `Dockerfile` specifically for Smithery deployment.

+If you'd like to use docker to run the websocket server, I've added a `docker-compose.yml` for demonstration purposes.

+If `--docker` is provided to the mcp client config alongside `--mcp`, it will assume the server is running.
+This will allow you to dockerize the main process (websocket server), and your mcp client will connect to your docker container via websocket.
+Similarly, websites will communicate with your docker container.